 Despite it being the most difficult production of Chaplin's career—littered by death, divorce, and delays—it still manages to sparkle with humor.
 When the Tramp accidently stumbles into the middle of a circus performance, he unexpectedly becomes the star of the show.

 6. Dumbo (1941)

 Though recently reimagined by Tim Burton, we're sticking to the original Disney classic for this list.
 The fourth-ever animated film by Walt Disney, Dumbo follows a sweet little elephant whose huge ears enable him to fly.

-Partially based on the real elephant mentioned earlier, Jumbo Jr. is mocked for his clumsiness with the nickname “Dumbo.”
+Partially based on the real elephant mentioned earlier on this list, Jumbo Jr. is mocked for his clumsiness with the nickname "Dumbo."